 Torrenting is the act of downloading files online, using a Torrent client and the BitTorrent protocol.

-The magic behind the BitTorrent protocol is at the core of downloading.
-You are downloading the original file from the source and the other users as well.
-The operating principle makes the overall process smooth, fast, extremely efficient, and safe when using a VPN.
+When you torrent, you download a file from a variety of sources (peers).
+The BitTorrent operating principle makes the overall process smooth, fast, extremely efficient, and safe when using a VPN.

 What is a Torrent?

-A torrent is a file, which contains metadata about the content you are about to download.
-This can be any movie, song, game, or application or document.
+A torrent is a file that contains metadata about the content you are about to download.
+This can be any movie, song, game, application or document.
 You download the path to reach the full file by using your client.

-In short, a torrent file is created by a central BitTorrent-enabled host server, which embeds the URL of trackers.
-These are needed to download the data and the list of peers seeding the pieces of the original file.
+In short, a torrent file is created by a central BitTorrent-enabled host server, which embeds the URLs of trackers.
+These are needed to download both the data and the list of peers seeding the pieces of the original file.

 What’s in a Torrent Metadata?

-A Torrent file contains the following metadata about the data to be download from the P2P distributed network.
+A torrent file contains the following metadata about the data being downloaded from the P2P distributed network:

-- info name – Suggested the name of the file or directory
+- info name – suggests the name of the file or directory

-- info piece – Files are split into fixed-size parts, and this defines the number of bytes of each piece
+- info piece – files are split into fixed-size parts, which defines the number of bytes of each piece

 What is Happening in the Background?

-Peers can be users who are downloading the files or the seeders who already have downloaded the complete data, and are now making it available to all downloaders.
-The download speed usually improves with the popularity of a torrent.
+Peers are users who are downloading the files or seeders who have already downloaded the complete data, and are now making it available to other downloaders.
+The download speed is usually better for more popular torrents.

 How Does Torrenting Work?

-In the first step, the original file is transmitted from the seed to each client only once.
-In the next step, the data is transferred piece by piece between different clients.
+Initially, the original file is transmitted from the seed to each client once.
+Next, the data is transferred piece by piece between different clients.

-A peer is any user that is participating in file sharing in a peer-to-peer (P2P) network.
+- Peers A peer is a user who participates in file-sharing in a peer-to-peer network.

-Indexers are websites that amass torrents and provide information about torrents.
-They work as the forum where you can find, share, download, or request for torrent files.
+- Indexers Indexers are websites that amass torrents and provide information about them.
+They are forums where you can find, share, download or ask for torrent files.

-They are the servers directing data packets between peers and trying to find other peers in the network.
+- Trackers Trackers are the servers that direct data packets between peers and try to find other peers in the network.

-A torrent client is a software that allows you to download torrents.
-They are made for managing torrent files, handling all the download and upload, connecting to peers, and providing you statistics about the torrent.
+- Clients A torrent client is a piece of software that allows you to download torrents.
+Clients are made for managing torrent files, including handling the downloading and uploading, connecting to peers and providing statistics about the torrent.

-The torrent file tells your torrent client the names of the files being shared, a URL for the tracker.
-Your Torrent client creates a hash code, which is a unique code, one for each torrent—same as an ISBN or catalog number.
-A magnet link is mostly a hyperlink containing the hash code for that torrent.
+- Magnet Links Think of them as a torrent ISBN.
+The torrent file tells your torrent client the names of the files being shared and a URL for the tracker.
+The torrent client creates a unique hash code for each torrent, much like an ISBN number.
+A magnet link is a hyperlink containing a torrent’s hash code.

 How to Torrent